aetherweb/aeKee/README.md

 1. Generate a random IV using SaltThePass.

-2. Perform around 10,000 iterations of PBKDF2 on the entered passphrase using the IV as a salt - number of iterations dependent partly on a simple sum of character values in the the passphrase to generate a key 'K'.
+2. Perform around 10,000 iterations of PBKDF2 on the entered passphrase using the IV as a salt (number of iterations dependent partly on a simple sum of the ascii character values in the passphrase) to generate a key 'K'.

 3. Split the key into two halves.
 Encryption Ke and Km.